Japan–Singapore relations

 The two countries now benefit from heavy mutual trade, formally established through the 2002 Japan–Singapore Economic Partnership Agreement (JSEPA), which was Japan's first ever economic partnership agreement with another country.

 Japan maintains an embassy in Tanglin, Singapore.
 Singapore has an embassy in Minato, Tokyo in addition to consulates-general in Sakai, Osaka and Nagoya.
-The current Japanese Ambassador to Singapore is Jun Yamazaki and the current Singaporean Ambassador to Japan is Peter Tan Hai Chuan.
+The current Japanese Ambassador to Singapore is Jun Yamazaki and the current Singaporean Ambassador to Japan is Ong Eng Chuan.